 Community Health Literacy

-The Horowitz Center is developing a model for community health literacy that reflects the interaction of people, organizations, and context, including culture.
-While recognizing health professionals are critical information sources, we intend to focus on everyday health information needs, choices, and circumstances that happen outside the four walls of clinical care settings.
+The Horowitz Center developed a model for community health literacy that reflects the interaction of people, organizations, and context, including culture.
+While recognizing health professionals are critical information sources, we focused on everyday health information needs, choices, and circumstances that happen outside the four walls of clinical care settings.
 This focus includes the vital role that media and technology play in shaping people's perspectives, knowledge, and experiences.

 Community-based Health Literacy Interventions

 Dr. Cynthia Baur led a team composed of Drs.
 Lourdes Martinez and Don Rubin, along with Nedelina Tchangalova, in conducting a scoping review of community-based health literacy interventions.
 The Roundtable on Health Literacy commissioned the paper, and Dr. Baur presented the findings at the July 19, 2017 workshop.
 The team concluded that although many researchers use the phrase "community health literacy intervention," the concept was not well-defined, and few projects were large enough in scope to involve many community members.